aspose-slides/Aspose.Slides-API-References/content/androidjava/english/com.aspose.slides/textsearchoptions/_index.md

 ---
 title: TextSearchOptions
 second_title: Aspose.Slides for Android via Java API Reference
-description: Represents options which can be used to find text in Presentation Slide or TextFrame.
+description: Represents options that can be used to search for text in a Presentation Slide or TextFrame.
 type: docs
 url: /com.aspose.slides/textsearchoptions/
 ---